-Hormone therapy or chemotherapy may be used to stop the growth of cancer cells in the prostate.
-Sometimes medications are used with or before surgery or radiation to shrink large tumors.
-Generally they are used when prostate cancer has spread.
+Your doctor may recommend hormone therapy or chemotherapy to stop the growth of cancer cells in the prostate.
+You may also take medications with or before surgery or radiation to shrink large tumors, especially if your prostate cancer has spread.

-Hormone therapy causes your body to not make as much testosterone or not be able to use it as well.
+Hormone therapy causes your body to make less testosterone, or not be able to use it as well.
 Lowering testosterone levels shrink tumors or slow their growth.
 It is usually reserved for men whose prostate cancer has spread.
 These medications include:

-- Luteinizing hormone-releasing hormone (LH-RH) agonists -- LH-RH is a natural hormone made by your body that lowers the production of testosterone.
+Luteinizing hormone-releasing hormone (LH-RH) agonists.
+LH-RH is a natural hormone made by your body that lowers the production of testosterone.
 These drugs encourage your body to release this natural hormone.
-Side effects can include hot flashes, weight gain, development of male breast tissue, breast pain, and nausea.
+Side effects include hot flashes, weight gain, development of male breast tissue, breast pain, and nausea.

 - Leuprolide (Lupron, Viadur)

 - Buserelin (Suprefact)

 Antiandrogens.
 Stop testosterone from reaching cancer cells by blocking the action of androgens, or male sex hormones.
 Side effects can include lower sex drive, fatigue, nausea, erectile dysfunction, diarrhea, and hot flashes.